-You need a myGovID with a Standard identity strength to link an Australian business number (ABN) as a principal authority in RAM.
-To achieve this, you need to verify two Australian identity documents in your myGovID app.
+You need a myGovID with at least a Standard identity strength to link an Australian business number (ABN) as a principal authority in RAM.
+Check what’s required to achieve a Standard or Strong myGovID at How to set up.

 If you're unable to achieve a Standard identity strength, check whether another principal authority can and they can link the business in RAM instead.
 They can also authorise you to access some services as a Basic user.